 As with the American grades in the education system, British years vary depending on which part of the UK you live in.
 For example, in Scotland you do not have key stages.

 Use the table below to compare American grades to British years.
-You will see that whilst the names are very different, the structure of hte education system remains very similar.
-For example, reception in British years supports children aged 4-5 years, and this in American grades is called Pre-Kindergarten (or Preschool).
+You will see that whilst the names are very different, the structure of the education system remains very similar.
+For example, reception in Britain supports children aged 4-5 years, and this in American grades is called Pre-Kindergarten (or Preschool).